First8/stateless4j/README.md

-This is a fort of stateless4j v2.5.0 originally implemented by github user oxo42:
+This is a fork of stateless4j v2.5.0 originally implemented by github user oxo42:
 https://github.com/oxo42/stateless4j

 Unfortunately, the project seems abandoned and valid bugfixes and suggestions are